src-d/guide/talent/job-descriptions/offers/senior-pm-sf.md

 ### Role

-This position is for a Senior Product Manager at source{d}
+This position is for a Senior Product Manager at source{d}.

 - You will be expected to have previous experience in defining and delivering products with impact for a large number of developers.